2025–26 Cal Poly Mustangs men's basketball team

-The 2025–26 Cal Poly Mustangs men's basketball team represents California Polytechnic State University, San Luis Obispo during the 2025–26 NCAA Division I men's basketball season.
-The Mustangs, led by second-year head coach Mike DeGeorge, play their home games at the Mott Athletics Center in San Luis Obispo, California as members of the Big West Conference.
+The 2025–26 Cal Poly Mustangs men's basketball team represented California Polytechnic State University, San Luis Obispo during the 2025–26 NCAA Division I men's basketball season.
+The Mustangs, led by second-year head coach Mike DeGeorge, played their home games at the Mott Athletics Center in San Luis Obispo, California as members of the Big West Conference.

 Previous season

-The Mustangs finished the 2024–25 season 16–19, 8–12 in Big West play, to finish in a tie for seventh place.
-They defeated UC Davis, and upset #3 seed UC Riverside, before falling to eventual tournament runner-up UC Irvine in the semifinals of the Big West tournament.
+The Mustangs finished the 2024–25 season 16–19, 8–12 in Big West play to finish in a tie for seventh place.
+They defeated UC Davis and UC Riverside before losing to UC Irvine in the semifinals of the Big West tournament.

 Preseason

 On October 16, 2025, the Big West Conference released their preseason coaches poll.
 Cal Poly was picked to finish seventh in the conference.